bgplab/bgplab/policy/2-stop-transit/index.md

 * Execute **netlab up** ([other options](../external/index.md))
 * Log into your device (RTR) with **netlab connect rtr** and verify IP addresses and BGP configuration.

 **Note:** *netlab* will configure IP addressing, EBGP sessions, and BGP prefix advertisements on your router.
-If you're not using *netlab* just continue with the configuration you made during the [previous exercise](1-weights.md).
+If you're not using *netlab*, continue with the configuration you made during the [previous exercise](1-weights.md).

 ## Configuration Tasks

-You must filter BGP prefixes sent to X1 and X2, and advertise only prefixes with an empty AS path -- the prefixes originating in your autonomous system[^FT].
+You must filter BGP prefixes sent to X1 and X2 and advertise only prefixes with an empty AS path -- the prefixes originating in your autonomous system[^FT].

 [^FT]: Please note that all BGP implementations I've seen so far apply filters to the contents of the BGP table.
-Prefixes originated by your router have an empty AS path while they're in the BGP table of your router.
+Prefixes originated by your router have an empty AS path while in your router's BGP table.

-On some BGP implementations (for example: Cisco IOS and IOS XE, Cumulus Linux, FRR), you configure outbound AS-path filters in two steps:
+On some BGP implementations (for example, Cisco IOS and IOS XE, Cumulus Linux, FRR), you configure outbound AS-path filters in two steps:

 * Configure an AS-path access list that matches an empty AS path[^RE].
 * Apply the AS-path access list as an outbound filter to all EBGP neighbors.

 [^RE]: I don't want you to waste too much time on regular expressions, so here's a hint: you can usually use `^$` to match an empty AS-path.

-Some other implementations (for example: Arista EOS) might require a more convoluted approach using a *route map* as an intermediate step:
+Some other implementations (for example, Arista EOS) might require a more convoluted approach using a *route map* as an intermediate step:

 * After configuring the AS-path access list, create a *route map* that permits BGP prefixes matching your AS-path access list.
 * Apply that route map as an outbound filter to all EBGP neighbors.